Chapter 13 in Georgia Bankruptcy

 Chapter 13 Hearing or Meeting of Creditors

 Just as in a Chapter 7 case, you have to attend a 341 Meeting of Creditors about one month after filing your Chapter 13 bankruptcy case.
 At the 341 meeting, the trustee normally asks questions aimed to see if your case is going to work for you and your creditors.
-There is a second hearing known as the confirmation hearing about 60 days after filing the case.
+There is a second hearing, known as the confirmation hearing, about 60 days after filing the case.
 At the confirmation hearing, the court decides whether your Chapter 13 is approved and can continue.
 You are also required to take a second credit counseling course before the end of your case.
-If you make all of your Chapter 13 payments, you will receive a close and discharge of your case at the end of the three or five year plan.
+If you make all of your Chapter 13 payments, you will receive a close and discharge of your case at the end of the three or five-year plan.

-Payments in Chapter 13 Bankruptcy Cases
+Payments in Chapter 13 Georgia Bankruptcy Cases

-In a Chapter 13 bankruptcy case, the debtor proposes a 3-5 year payment plan to the court to consolidate debt.
+In a Chapter 13 bankruptcy case, the debtor proposes a 3 to 5-year payment plan to the court to consolidate debt.
 Mortgage arrears, car loans, tax debt, delinquent domestic support, and unsecured debt can be consolidated into a Chapter 13 payment plan.
 In order to successfully propose a plan, the debtor must prove that he is able to meet his monthly living expenses AND make the Chapter 13 payment.
 Factors such as monthly household income, amount of debt, and value of assets determine the amount of the monthly payment.

 Learn more about Chapter 13 Bankruptcy Payments.